dparker730/dparker730/README.md

 ## Hi there 👋

-I'm Dan — a computer science grad and Marine vet transitioning into software development.
+I'm Dan — a computer science graduate and Marine Corps veteran transitioning into software development.
 I enjoy building practical, real-world applications with modern web and cloud technologies.

 ### 🔭 Current Project